|

 Curse on the Longbottoms c.
 Y1; escaped during the mass breakout of January Y16.

-Turned in to the Ministry of Magic by Igor Karkaroff c.
+Rookwood, Augustus Turned in to the Ministry of Magic by Igor Karkaroff c.
 Y1, having been a spy for Voldemort in the Department of Mysteries.
 Escaped during the mass breakout of

 January Y16.